 CAUTION: To eliminate movement, make sure the adjustable feet are in contact with the floor.
+Also, make sure that the unit sits on a flat surface.
+Adjusting the feet of the unit cannot compensate for extremely uneven surfaces.

-To level the unit:
+To level the AMT: